 It is very difficult to make sense of the plot in Pecaminosa because it is all over the place and what parts you can piece together don’t make a lot of sense.
 It begins with John Souza being visited by the ghost of a mob boss named Charlie “Two Angels.”
-He makes a deal with Charlie to amend for the mistake that got him killed by tracking down a list of people and arresting them the right way in order to clear Charlie’s name and ensure that he gets into heaven.
+He makes a deal with Charlie to amend for the mistake that got him killed by tracking down a list of people and arresting them the right way to clear Charlie’s name and ensure that he gets into heaven.

-It seems simple enough, but that plot never really comes to fruition.
+That seems simple enough, but that plot never really comes to fruition.
 You don’t actually arrest any of the crooks you encounter.
 Instead, you punch or shoot them until they surrender or die.

-Throughout most of the game, you will be using a gun to shoot at gangsters, rats, dogs, zombies, mutants and giant scorpions.
+Throughout the game, you will be using a gun to shoot gangsters, rats, dogs, zombies, mutants and giant scorpions.
 There are also several bosses in the game that are quite a bit tougher, but they can be beaten easily as long as you have an ample supply of bullets and whiskey bottles in your inventory.

-While a lot of the music that plays in the city is very smooth and slow, one, exception is the theme that plays in the Mezcal desert.
+While a lot of the music that plays in the city is very smooth and slow.
+One exception is the theme that plays in the Mezcal desert.
 It’s a more up-tempo jazz theme with an emphasis on vibraphone and piano and it just shows off the range of passion for jazz music.

 The Talking Parts